-List any other application requirements specific to transfer applicants: Standardized test scores and high school transcripts required if applicant it transferring less than 2.0 GPA may be admitted on academic
+List any other application requirements specific to transfer applicants: ACT/SAT scores, HS transcripts required if transferring with less than 30 credit hours.
+May be admitted under academic probation with a

 D9 List application priority, closing, notification, and candidate reply dates for transfer students.
 If applications are reviewed on a continuous or rolling basis, place a check mark in the "Rolling admission" column.